-The Myers-Briggs Type Indicator (MBTI) is the most widely used personality assessment test in the world.
-More than 2 million people complete the MBTI assessment every year in coaching, human resources, leadership development, and team building contexts across more than 115 countries.
+The Myers-Briggs Type Indicator (MBTI) is the most widely used personality assessment in the world.
+More than 2 million people complete the MBTI every year in coaching, human resources, leadership development, and team building contexts across more than 115 countries.

-If you work with people as a coach, consultant, HR professional, or team leader, the MBTI personality test has probably already crossed your path.
+If you work with people as a coach, consultant, HR professional, or team leader, the MBTI has probably already crossed your path.
 This guide explains exactly what it measures, how it works, what the 16 types mean, and how to apply the MBTI for organizations and teams in real contexts.

 people complete the MBTI assessment every year.
 It is the most globally recognized psychometric test in coaching and organizational development environments.